rot26/synology-csi/README.md

 # Synology CSI Driver for Kubernetes

+## Fork Note

+This fork exists to build a release to dockerhub which includes ARM64.

+---

 The official [Container Storage Interface](https://github.com/container-storage-interface) driver for Synology NAS.

 ### Container Images & Kubernetes Compatibility